 Some owners rely on the help of a family member or friend when it comes to dog sitting, but of course not everyone has this option!
 If you need extra help, there is a growing industry of professional carers, including dog and puppy daycare and sitting services.
 Keep reading to find out what is dog sitting and boarding exactly and the average boarding and dog sitting rates you can expect to pay.

 What is dog sitting?

 Dog sitting is where a professional dog carer will come to your home and look after your pet for you.
-This could either be in the form of drop in home visits or daycare where they’ll care for your dog and ensure all their needs or met or dog walking, where your canine carer will just come and take them for exercise.
+This could either be in the form of drop-in home visits or daycare where they’ll care for your dog and ensure all their needs are met or dog walking, where your canine carer will just come and take them for exercise.

 Dog walkers will come at a specific time to take your dog or puppy for a walk, often with other dogs, and exercise them while you are out.
 This is generally a great option for those who work throughout the day and have a dog that doesn’t tend to mind a little alone time.

 Dog and puppy sitters will come and care for your dog in the comfort of their own home, feed them (with whatever food you provide), walk them and play with them, and administer any necessary medication.
 Some puppy sitters will also have a degree of dog training experience so will be able to help you to house train your puppy and teach them basic obedience commands whilst you’re busy at work.

 A lot of owners also prefer to use dog sitters as an alternative to kennels if you go on holiday, and your dog might prefer to be in a familiar place.
 Dog-sitters can also water your houseplants, and respond to any problems at home, and as well as that their presence can deter burglars.
 If your dog hates being left alone but is comfortable with people outside of his immediate family, this is a great solution for both of you.